mateusjs/BuzzSolutions/README.md

 Begin by cloning this repo.

-#### Obs: This project uses pyton 3.11, and was first developed a linux enviroment
+#### Obs: This project uses pyton 3.11, and was first developed in a linux enviroment

 ### Setting up the project